 Obtaining the private key and certificate from a .pfx/.p12 (pkcs12) file

 Depending on the process used by your issuing certificate authority, you may receive your certificate encrypted along with the private key in a .pfx file.
 In order to use these files, you will need to decrypt and extract both of these files from the .pfx.

-Your .pfx file may be encrypted with a password. you will be prompted for this password when performing the actions below.
+Your .pfx file may be encrypted with a password.
+You will be prompted for this password when performing this action.

 openssl pkcs12 -in socialcast.pfx -nodes -nocerts -out socialcast.key